Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/README.md

 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes) - What you will achieve after finishing Make School, all courses are designed around these outcomes.
 - [Grading System](https://make.sc/grading-system) - How grading is done at Make School
-- [Code of Conduct, Equity, and Inclusion](https://make.sc/code-of-conduct) - Learn about Diversity and Inclusion at Make School
+- [Diversity and Inclusion Statement](https://make.sc/diversity-and-inclusion-statement) - Learn about Diversity and Inclusion at Make School
 - [Academic Honesty](https://make.sc/academic-honesty-policy) - Our policies around plagerism, cheating, and other forms of academic misconduct
 - [Attendance Policy](https://make.sc/attendance-policy) - What we expect from you in terms of attendance for all classes at Make School
 - [Course Credit Policy](https://make.sc/course-credit-policy) - Our policy for how you obtain credit for your courses
 - [Disability Services (Academic Accommodations)](https://make.sc/disability-services) - Services and accommodations we provide for students
-- [Online Learning Tutorial](https://make.sc/online-learning-tutorial) - How to succeed in online learning at Make School
 - [Student Handbook](https://make.sc/student-handbook) - Guidelines, policies, and resources for all Make School students